BitcoinDesign/Guide/guide/contribute/contribute.md

 image: /assets/images/guide/contribute/resources-preview.jpg
 ---

-# Contribute to the Bitcoin Design Guide
+# Contribute to the Guide

 People around the internet build and shape the Bitcoin Design Guide every day.
 You can be the part of our open-community too!